bazelbuild/bazelisk/README.md

 ## Installation

-On MacOS, you can `brew install bazelisk`.
-This adds both `bazelisk` and `bazel` to the `PATH`.
+On macOS: `brew install bazelisk`.

+On Windows: `choco install bazelisk`.

+Each adds bazelisk to the `PATH` as both `bazelisk` and `bazel`.

-Binary and source releases are provided on our [Releases](https://github.com/bazelbuild/bazelisk/releases) page.
+Binary and source releases are also provided on our [Releases](https://github.com/bazelbuild/bazelisk/releases) page.
 You can download one of these and add it to your `PATH` manually.

 Bazelisk is also published to npm.